Rescued fox

 Struggling fur industry

 The shift towards fur free fashion with more and more designers turning their backs on the fur industry is also reflected in the declining fur production figures.
-The numbers plummeted even further due to devastating COVID-19 outbreaks on mink farms in Europe and North America, and the realization that fur farming poses an enormous health risk to humans.
-The worldwide number of animals killed on fur farms has fallen from around 95 million in 2018, to 76 million in 2019, to about 56 million in 2020.
-In the EU, this decline is also reflected in the decrease in farm numbers: the number of active mink farms has dropped from 4,350 in 2018, to 2,800 in 2019, to 759 in 2020.
+The numbers plummeted even further due to devastating COVID-19 and avian influenza outbreaks on fur farms, and the realization that fur farming poses an enormous health risk to humans.
+The worldwide number of animals killed on fur farms has steadily decreased from around 95 million in 2018, to to about 21 millions in 2023.
+In the EU, this decline is also reflected in the decrease in farm numbers: the number of active fur farms has dropped from 4,350 in 2018, to 1,088 in 2023.

-A further decline is expected for future figures because in 2021 alone, Estonia, France and Italy have adopted bans on fur farming and similar regulations are under discussion in other countries.
+A further decline is expected for future figures because since 2020, Estonia, France, Italy, Malta, Latvia, Lithuania and Romania have adopted bans on fur farming and similar regulations are under discussion in other countries.

 Fur in the U.S.